cmems-arcticbliss/lu-simulator/README.md

 ```

 More generally, this option can also be used to modulate spatially
-the amplitude of the pertrubations.
+the amplitude of the perturbations.

 In addition, to re-apply the mask on the perturbed field, we can use
 another optional argument in the application of the perturbations